Dearborn Partners LLC Acquires 225 Shares of Broadridge Financial Solutions, Inc. (NYSE:BR)

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 5th.
 Stockholders of record on Wednesday, December 15th will be given a dividend of $0.64 per share.
 The ex-dividend date of this dividend is Tuesday, December 14th.
 This represents a $2.56 annualized dividend and a dividend yield of 1.43%.
 Broadridge Financial Solutions’s dividend payout ratio is currently 55.05%.

-A number of equities research analysts have recently weighed in on the company.
-JPMorgan Chase & Co. boosted their target price on Broadridge Financial Solutions from $181.00 to $197.00 and gave the stock a “neutral” rating in a research report on Tuesday, August 17th.
+BR has been the subject of a number of recent analyst reports.
+JPMorgan Chase & Co. upped their price objective on Broadridge Financial Solutions from $181.00 to $197.00 and gave the company a “neutral” rating in a report on Tuesday, August 17th.
 DA Davidson upped their price objective on Broadridge Financial Solutions from $152.00 to $158.00 and gave the company a “neutral” rating in a report on Monday, August 16th.
 They noted that the move was a valuation call.
 Finally, Raymond James upped their price objective on Broadridge Financial Solutions from $187.00 to $192.00 and gave the company an “outperform” rating in a report on Thursday, November 4th.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $179.60.
+Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Broadridge Financial Solutions presently has an average rating of “Buy” and an average target price of $179.60.

-In related news, VP Vijay Mayadas sold 25,208 shares of the stock in a transaction that occurred on Monday, November 29th.
+In other news, VP Vijay Mayadas sold 25,208 shares of the company’s stock in a transaction dated Monday, November 29th.
 The stock was sold at an average price of $174.00, for a total transaction of $4,386,192.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
 Also, President Christopher John Perry sold 902 shares of the stock in a transaction that occurred on Friday, October 15th.
 The shares were sold at an average price of $180.01, for a total value of $162,369.02.
 The disclosure for this sale can be found here.
 Insiders have sold 267,623 shares of company stock valued at $45,107,201 over the last ninety days.
 1.90% of the stock is owned by insiders.

 Broadridge Financial Solutions Company Profile